 The mountain boasts three luxurious lodges that offer cafeteria-style restaurants, a sit-down restaurant and a café.
 In the Needles or John Paul Lodge, you can enjoy lunch or breakfast on a mountain terrace overlooking the beautiful Mount Ogden landscape.
 The Strawberry Cafe provides a quick espresso closer to the bottom, with easy access to the Strawberry Gondola that drops between Demoisy and Strawberry Peak.

 The excellent service and comfortable atmosphere of the luxurious lodge facilities are among the reasons guests say they prefer Snowbasin to other resorts in Utah.

 A range of competitive season pass options

 Based on the 2019 season, getting a ski pass could be well-worth your money.
 Between November 2018 and April 2019, Utah saw 111 days of measurable snowfall, according to Ski Utah.
 Even if you get a pass with blackout dates, the snowfall and mountain conditions are always improving during a Utah winter, making every day a good day to glide down the slopes.

 A premier season pass at Snowbasin provides you with perks even into the summer months, no blackout dates, five day passes at Sun Valley Resort in Idaho, 50% off Epic Pass destinations, four buddy pass vouchers and more.

 Get your season pass

 It’s hard to believe, but ski season is just around the corner.
 With world-class snow, a variety of pass options and an opportunity to have powdery fun all winter long, don’t pass up the benefits of a Snowbasin season pass.

 Whether you plan on spending most of the winter on the mountain, or coming when you can, there is a season pass option for you and your family.
-Explore all of the season passes on the Snowbasin website before prices increase after Labor Day.
+Explore all of the season passes on the Snowbasin website before prices increase after November 3, 2019.